Yorkville

 Overview

 Yorkville is Toronto's polished luxury district with deep bohemian roots.
 Between Avenue Road and Yonge, and from Ramsden Park down to Charles, it blends flagship boutiques and five-star hotels with small laneways, cafes, salons, and pocket parks.
 What began as a 1960s counterculture hub has evolved into a walk-everywhere neighbourhood where you can shop on Bloor, grab a coffee along Cumberland, cut through heritage side streets like Hazelton, and be on two subway lines in minutes.
-The vibe is refined, high-service, and surprisingly intimate once you're off the main streets.
+The vibe is refined, high-service, and surprisingly intimate once you're off the main street.

 What to know before buying